vmware-archive/purser/CONTRIBUTING.md

 ### Make Changes and Commit

-Start a new topic branch from the current HEAD position on master and commit your feature changes into that branch.
+Start a new topic branch(say branch-name: `foo-api-fix-22`) from the current HEAD position on master and commit your feature changes into that branch.

 ``` shell